Should Christians Consider Dating A Non Christian?

 4. Lean into the Lord.

 I know this can sound like a cliche.
 But you have a Savior who understands.
 His closest friends ran away at the end of his life when he needed them most (Mark 14:50).
 His own Father ignored him while he hung on the cross (Mark 15:34).
 Yes, it was for us, but the closest relationship that ever existed was broken for three horrific days.
-Jesus knows what you’re facing, and then some.
+Jesus knows what you’re facing and then some.
 And he invites you to ‘cast all your anxieties on him, because he cares for you’ (1 Peter 5:7).

 More could be said, but I’m going to stop there.
-Please know I’m praying for you to have courage, and to experience Christ’s love for you in a very real, practical way.
+Please know I’m praying for you to have courage and to experience Christ’s love for you in a very real, practical way.

 I can’t promise you that making the right decision will magically lead Mr. or Mrs. Right to appear out of nowhere.
-But if you will trust God with this area of your life, you will be rewarded with freedom and a growing closeness to God that you haven’t experienced in quite some time.
+But if you will trust God in this area of your life, you will be rewarded with freedom and a growing closeness to God that you haven’t experienced in quite some time.

 And you’ll be on your way, again, to being the kind of person another godly person will want to marry.